-“The more you know about boxing, the more you discover that you never truly know what’s going on,” write editors Carlo Rotella and Michael Ezra in their introduction to The Bittersweet Science, a new collection of boxing essays by fifteen writers.
+“The more you know about boxing, the more you discover that you never truly know what’s going on,” write editors Carlo Rotella and Michael Ezra in their introduction to The Bittersweet Science, an oustanding collection of boxing essays.
 Their objective is to provide an erudite sketch of a murky sport, and the book mostly succeeds in this ambition, offering topics that range from participatory journalism to unsentimental treatises on boxing as a business.
 Its strongest sections are those which lend a clear-eyed focus to the sport’s intransigence, a reality colder and more practical than the proletariat glamour Hollywood has ascribed it.

-A writer’s obsession with abstract significance is partly what lures them to boxing.
+An obsession with abstract significance is partly what lures these writers to boxing.
 The sport is too-easily suited to metaphor, allowing the introspective scribe to meditate over the struggle for existence, locating beauty within its brutality, contemplating the source and excusability of human bloodlust, ad infinitum.
-It is impossible to write of boxing as a cultural product without referencing its literary tradition, because it has long been a subject for century-defining authors like Ernest Hemingway (mentioned several times in The Bittersweet Science), Norman Mailer and Vladimir Nabokov.
+It is impossible to write of boxing as a cultural product without referencing its literary tradition, because it has long been a subject for influential authors such as Ernest Hemingway (mentioned several times in The Bittersweet Science), Norman Mailer and Vladimir Nabokov.

-As a topic for intellectual fodder, the sport was further lionized by Joyce Carol Oates (also mentioned several times), and AJ Liebling—perhaps the sport’s most venerated author, whose 1949 The Sweet Science remains a benchmark for boxing literature.
+As a topic for intellectual fodder, the sport was further lionized by Joyce Carol Oates and A.J.
+Liebling, the latter perhaps the sport’s most venerated author, whose 1949 The Sweet Science remains a benchmark for boxing literature.
 In their introduction, Rotella and Ezra pay respectful homage to Liebling’s work but express their wish to move beyond it, given his thin treatment of the sport’s business side.

 This is an admirable goal.
 Boxing’s inner workings yield more interesting writing than gassy metaphysical digressions on what its violence represents.
 It is a business in which imaginative people fashion whichever version of reality will resonate with fans, requiring a cunning equally fascinating to what happens in the ring.
 Up close, cinematic illusions dissolve before boxing’s unalterable quest for profit; the sport’s profound ‘truth’ is not the human being’s lust for violence, but the depth of larceny we’ll employ to service our aims.

-“If boxing is anything more than a sport, it is a business: rational in its pursuit of profit, passionless in dealing with its own consequences, and amoral in pursuing its goals,” our own Rafael Garcia concludes in his meditation on Antonio Margarito, the subject of a hand wrapping controversy in which he was alleged to have illegally fortified his fists with plaster prior to battering Miguel Cotto.
-Equally divested of its romance is Charles Farrell‘s excellent “Why I Fixed Fights” which makes a persuasive case for why a manager is morally justified in predetermining outcomes because it simultaneously advances business interests while shielding fighters from needless harm.
+“If boxing is anything more than a sport, it is a business: rational in its pursuit of profit, passionless in dealing with its own consequences, and amoral in pursuing its goals,” our own Rafael Garcia concludes in his meditation on Antonio Margarito, who is alleged by some to have illegally fortified his fists with plaster prior to battering Miguel Cotto.
+Equally divested of its romance is Charles Farrell’s excellent “Why I Fixed Fights,” which makes a persuasive case for why a manager is morally justified in predetermining outcomes as it simultaneously advances business interests while shielding fighters from needless harm.

 On the surface, this raises an obvious question: if the fighter decides to earn their living boxing, do they not consent to its damages?
 By fixing fights, are fans not robbed of the experience they paid for?
 Questions like this, while perhaps superficially logical, are to Farrell simplistic and ignorant to the economic, social and educational barriers fighters are working against.
 “In the real world,” he writes, “boxers and their managers prearranging the outcome of fights, working collusively against a hostile system, makes sense.
 Fixing fights, even at the expense of the public, isn’t just good business.
 It’s a survival strategy for the disenfranchised class in boxing: the fighters themselves.”

-If the book falls short in its analysis of the business, it does so by failing to evaluate Floyd Mayweather, whose career subverted the racial and economic mores by which boxing long concentrated its wealth in a feudal few.
-The most financially successful prizefighter ever became so by taking control of the machinery that has long used his peers as disposable pistons—doing so by employing an obnoxious, cynical materialism that reflected this era’s obsession with wealth and celebrity.
-That Mayweather accomplished this despite having perhaps the least pleasing style of any superstar in history, duping the boxing-illiterate public into repeatedly paying for overpriced pay per views, is a marketing phenomenon worthy of its own sustained analysis.
-Indeed, the act and art of promotion, one of the most interesting aspects of boxing, is given scant treatment in the collection.
+If the book perhaps falls short in its analysis of the business side of pugilism, it does so by neglecting to evaluate Floyd Mayweather, whose career subverted the racial and economic mores by which boxing long concentrated its wealth in a feudal few.
+The most financially successful prizefighter ever became so by taking control of the machinery that used his peers as disposable pistons, while employing a materialistic cynicism reflecting this era’s obsession with wealth and celebrity.
+That Mayweather accomplished this despite having perhaps the least pleasing style of any superstar in history and by duping the boxing-illiterate public into buying overpriced pay-per-view broadcasts, is a marketing phenomenon worthy of extensive analysis.
+Indeed, promotion, one of the most interesting aspects of boxing, is given scant treatment in the collection.

 There are moments in The Bittersweet Science where ethereal observations work powerfully.
 “The gym also hones your capacity for violence (violence being a kind of truth), but at the same time cleanses you of viciousness, a psychological trait of the weak that is, unlike violence, always a bad thing,” Donovan Craig writes.
 The writer’s language here is apt: viciousness implies a gratuitous hatred, one born of a blackened soul.
 Craig’s affirmation of purifying strength comes from someone who’s actually fought (a rarity with boxing writers) and understands its catharsis.